-One crucial initiative combines forces with the University of New South Wales in providing a scholarship to an Indigenous student at the UNSW Australia Business School.
+One crucial initiative combines forces with the University of New South Wales in providing a scholarship to an Indigenous student at the UNSW Business School.

 “This scholarship is our way of encouraging and supporting Indigenous Australians at university,” says David Epstein, Group Executive Government and Corporate Affairs at Qantas.
-“Education is a good foundation for young aboriginal students who want to step up in their careers and move into fulfilling, well paid jobs.”
+“Education is a good foundation for young Aboriginal students who want to step up in their careers and move into fulfilling, well paid jobs.”

 The scholarship, valued at $60,000 over three years, is not a random idea but forms part of a broad range of opportunities provided by Qantas to Indigenous Australians.
-The national carrier is now regarded as a corporate leader in the implementation of a Reconciliation Action Plan that identifies a number of key strategies aimed at closing the gap between Aboriginal/Torres Straight Islanders and the rest of the population.
+The national carrier is now regarded as a corporate leader in the implementation of a Reconciliation Action Plan that identifies a number of key strategies aimed at closing the gap between Aboriginal/Torres Strait Islanders and the rest of the population.

 “We know that reconciliation will continue to need hard work and good will and we are ready for the challenges,” says Qantas’s Chief Executive Officer, Alan Joyce.
 “For Qantas, the Reconciliation Action Plan has proved an outstanding vehicle for change, for learning, for achievement, and for optimism about the future of our country.”